A. The top section of the sentencing guidelines worksheet contains:

 (3) The judge shall ensure that the disposition type box is marked.

-I. Representation.
-In the box labeled "Representation", the individual completing the worksheet shall mark the numbered circle that corresponds to the type of legal representation the defendant received in the case.
+J. Representation.
+In the box labeled “Representation”, the individual completing the worksheet shall indicate the type of legal representation the defendant received in the case.

 (1) Whether there was a victim in this offense;